Syncthing Review 2022

-As already mentioned, it is an open source app therefore; you can explore the source code yourself.
-Likewise, you can experience its impressive cross platform feature that helps in using the app on operating systems to your likings.
+As already mentioned, it is an open-source app therefore; you can explore the source code yourself.
+Likewise, you can experience its impressive cross-platform feature that helps in using the app on operating systems to your liking.

 TLS Mutual Authentication Protection

 When you activate Syncthing initially, it develops an Elliptic Curve Key Pair.
 After going through this step, it applies a hash function (sha256) on its self-signed certificate.
 This hash function allows you to figure out its unique Device ID.